hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 <div style="page-break-after: always; visibility: hidden"><!-- \pagebreak --></div>

 # 6. Terminology

+**Application user**: The user who requests an API call to a BIF application or smart contract.
+The API call triggers the sending of the transaction to the remote ledger.

+**BIF Web application or Smart contract on a blockchain**: The entity executes business logic and provide integration services that include multiple blockchains.

+**Tx verifier**: The entity verifies the signature of the transaction data transmitted over the secure bidirectional channel.
+Validated transactions are processed by the BIF Web application or Smart Contract to execute the integrated business logic.

+**Tx submitter**: The entity submits the remote transaction to the API server plug-in on one of the ledgers.

 **API Server**: A module of BIF which provides a unified interface to control/monitor Blockchain ledger behind it.